 A Partnership for Your Safety

 Whether you are on campus or abroad, life carries risk.
-Study abroad is an incredibly rich and empowering experience.
-But, unforeseen emergencies can occur whether you are here at home or at an international location.
+Unforeseen emergencies can occur whether you are here at home or at an international location.
 And we can’t monitor every personal decision you make daily while abroad any more than we could on your US campus.

 What we can do is partner with you by giving you resources, including guidance on how to remain reasonably healthy and safe while abroad, so you can mitigate health and safety risks.
 When you travel and study with UCEAP, safety is a shared responsibility that requires you to be a well-informed and active participant in your own well-being overseas.
 We provide you with all the information, resources, and support you need to make smart decisions about studying and traveling abroad and know how to handle an emergency if one occurs.

 - We provide you with predeparture and on-site orientations and comprehensive predeparture materials to help you prepare for your experience abroad.